emvaugh2/Linux-RedHat-Study-Notes/README.md

 **Today's Topics**
 * Red Hat Certified System Administrator Course (Labs Pt.
 4)

+Lab 23 - Managing Basic Networking on RHEL 8
+I saved this one for "last" since I knew I would most likely understand this one the easiest lol.
+We gave an interface an IP address, played around with DNS settings, and made sure NetworkManager starts automatically at boot.
+Pretty chill.

+Lab 22 - Managing Containers on RHEL 8 Using podman Okay so this lab was actually pretty cool.
+We used  `podman` and `skopeo` to play around with some containers.
+We pulled a container down from the docker RedHat registry or something.
+Then we ran it and exited it.
+Then removed it.
+But I love how you can just spin up a whole new computer pretty much that quickly.
+Super nice.
+We tried to make a customer containier using `podman generate systemd` but they said this command has been deprecated.

+Lab 21 - Managing the Firewall on RHEL 8
+We configured a web server and then changed access on the firewall via `firewall-cmd`.
+I'm not familiar with Drifting zones so that was beyond me but I know how to install, enable, and check the status of firewalld and Apache.
+So we're good there.

+Lab 20 - Using File Access Control Lists (ACLs) on RHEL 8 This lab was actually pretty helpful after coming back to the labs with a clear mind.
+The Linux ACLs have been confusing up to this point but it seems pretty straightforward now.
+You can have your usual permissions but you can also set permissions for certain users and groups as well.
+It's pretty straightforward enought to read.
+And that's all we pretty much did.
+Very helpful.

 Lab 19 - Managing Users, Groups, and Superuser Access on RHEL 8 We created and added users and groups.
 We then made changes to the `visudo` file.
 I've done all of this before.
 I still need to get more familiar with the `visudo` file but I'll revisit it.